megaoptim/megaoptim-wp/readme.txt

 = Will MegaOptim work with CloudFlare? =
     Yes!
 You need to use the CloudFlare plugin with correct credentials or setup credentials in the Settings > Advanced menu.
 If the credentials are setup correctly, the plugin will automatically purge from the CloudFlare cached images when they are optimized with MegaOptim.

+= Do you have referral program? =
+    Sure!
+Help us spread MegaOptim and earn 120 tokens per sign up and 300 tokens once customer becomes paid customer.
+Our Referral program can be found in the <a target="_blank" href="https://app.megaoptim.com/">dashboard area</a>.

 = I have problem, the plugin won't work. =
-   Please <a target="_blank" href="https://megaoptim.com/contact">contact us</a> as soon as possible and we can assist you.
-We even have a live chat.
+   Before anything, please <a target="_blank" href="https://megaoptim.com/contact">contact us</a> as soon as possible and we can assist you.
+We even have a live chat on our site.

 == Screenshots ==